 Omissions or misstatements of items or information are material if they could individually or collectively influence the decisions of users taken on the basis of the information submitted by the licence applicant.
 Materiality depends on the size and nature of the omission or misstatement judged in the surrounding circumstances or context.
 The size or nature of the item or information, or a combination of both, could be the determining factor.

 Minimum criteria

 Criteria to be fulfilled by a licence applicant in order to be granted the UEFA Licence.
-The accounting and reporting practices and disclosures required of entities in Georgia.

 National accounting practice